Breaking of ensemble equivalence for perturbed Erd\H{o}s-R\'enyi random graphs: Definitions and preliminaries

-On the scallopy curve, the graph has the form of a complete $\ell$-partite graph, with some additional edges on the last subset that create no triangles within that last subset.
-The optimal graphons have the form
+\item The graph has the form of a complete $\ell$-partite graph, with some additional edges on the last subset that create no triangles within that last subset. \item The optimal graphons have the form

 where